-3. Add Any Additional Fees
+- C. Add Any Additional Fees - D. A one-time, per semester \$15 registration fee is due by the official start of the term (semester) or by the specified due date or at time of registration. - E. There may also be additional course fees for classes, please refer to the college schedule for course fees. - F. If you choose to audit a class, add an additional fee of \$25 per credit hour.

-- a.
-A one-time, per semester \$15 registration fee is due by the official start of the term (semester) or by the specified due date or at time of registration. - b.
-There may also be additional course fees for classes, please refer to the college schedule for course fees. - c.
-If you choose to audit a class, add an additional fee of \$25 per credit hour. - d.
 Additional course fees may apply for specific courses.
 Check with the college's Admissions and Records Office/Office of Student Enrollment Services for a current listing of course fees.

-4. Pay Your Fees
+G. Pay Your Fees